carpentries/maintainer-onboarding/episodes/01-social.md

 > ## Preparatory Homework
 > Pick one of the points above and be prepared to discuss how
 > you feel the Carpentry community does overall in meeting this
-> goal.
+> recommendation.
 Can you identify ways in which we could improve?
 {: .challenge}

 > ## Discussion (10 min)